Unity-Technologies/ml-agents/docs/Python-API.md

 To send a byte array from Python to C#, call the `super().queue_message_to_send(bytes_data)` method inside the side channel.
 The `bytes_data` argument must be a `bytes` object.

-To register a side channel on the Python side, call pass the side channel as argument when creating the `UnityEnvironment` object.
+To register a side channel on the Python side, pass the side channel as argument when creating the `UnityEnvironment` object.
 One of the arguments of the constructor (`side_channels`) is a list of side channels.

 ##### Example implementation